-I’ve just finished reading Stephen King’s book On Writing – A Memoir of the Craft.
+Stephen King is one of the best-selling authors on the planet.
+I’ve just finished reading his book On Writing – A Memoir of the Craft.

 It’s kinda strange to say that a book sneaked up behind me and hit me over the head.
 And, that’s about what it feels like right now.